-“Oh wow that tastes like the Barossa Valley,” I say to Craig.
+“Oh wow that has to be from one of the Barossa Valley wineries,” I say to Craig.
 It’s uncanny how a taste can send you down memory lane and take you right back to a destination / trip of a lifetime.

-Visiting the Barossa Valley and spending four days getting to know Jacob’s Creek showed me just how much goes into making a bottle of wine that we often sit back and swill without even a reflection of thought to the love and care that goes into it.
+Visiting the Barossa Valley Wineries in South Australia and spending four days getting to know Jacob’s Creek showed me just how much goes into making a bottle of wine that we often sit back and swill without even a reflection of thought to the love and care that goes into it.

 It’s more than just the wine makers and sommeliers.
 A bottle of Jacob’s Creek is made by the region from where it comes.
 Our journey gave us a deeper insight into the land, the community, the stories, and the food that shapes a bottle of wine.